Location of Hornsea

 The groynes on Hornsea beach ensure wide and relatively steep beaches.
 The beach material is made up of sand and shingle.
 The exposed boulder clay cliffs to the north give way to sea wall along the front of the town.
 To the south of the town the boulder clay cliffs are once again exposed.

 Coastal Erosion at Hornsea

 Coastal erosion at Hornsea has been limited by a range of management techniques.
 The map below shows a range of management strategies and the impact these are having further along the coast.

 Coastal Management at Hornsea

-The videos below shows the importance of the sea wall at Hornsea, particularly during a spring high tide combined with strong winds!
+The videos below show the importance of the sea wall at Hornsea, particularly during a spring tide combined with strong winds!

-More recently a stone gabion and steel reventment has been erected to the south of Hornsea.
+More recently a stone and steel gabion and a concrete reventment have been erected to the south of Hornsea.
 This helps protect the caravan park.